core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * optional one d (domain for query filtering),
 * optional additional endpoint attributes (from {{iana-registry}})

-The cardinality of con is currently 1.
+The cardinality of con is currently 1;
+future documents are invited to extend the RD specification to support multiple values (eg. {{I-D.silverajan-core-coap-protocol-negotiation}}).
 Its value is used as a Base URI when resolving URIs in the links contained in the endpoint.

 Links are modelled as they are in {{fig-ER-WKC}}.